 4. Have a light dinner at least 2.5-3 hours before bed

 Its not just what you eat, it is also WHEN you eat..
 Having a heavy meal too close to bedtime means your organs are overworked when they should be resting while you sleep.
-Try and have sometime light for dinner such as a small piece of white protein and vegetables.
-If you do choose to eat before bedtime then a very small snack such as cereal with banana, cheese and crackers or whole grain toast with natural peanut butter.
+Try and have something light for dinner such as a small piece of white protein and vegetables or soup.
+If you do choose to eat before bedtime then a very small snack such as cereal with banana, cheese and crackers or whole grain toast with natural peanut butter are some light options.

 5. Avoid stimulants and drinking before bed

 Don’t have any fluids an hour before bed to limit your trips to the bathroom at night.
 You should also avoid nicotine, caffeine, green or black tea and alcohol in the evenings, since those stimulants take hours to wear off.
-Instead opt for a herbal tea such as chamomile if you do need a drink and have it more than an hr before bed.
+Instead opt for a herbal tea such as chamomile if you do need a drink and have it more than 1 hour before bed.

 6. Avoid desserts and sugar after dinner